knative/docs/docs/getting-started/first-trigger.md

 Trigger 'cloudevents-player' successfully created in namespace 'default'.
 ```

-??? question "What CloudEvents is my `Trigger` listening for?"
+Notice that we specified a `--sink` (:material-download: A destination for events) and passed in the name of our Knative Service.
+Now, CloudEvents which enter the broker will be sent to the `cloudevents-player` Service.

+??? question "Weren't `Triggers` supposed to filter CloudEvents?"
-    Since we didn't specify a `--filter` in our `kn` command, our Trigger is listening for any CloudEvents coming into the `Broker`.
+    Since we didn't specify a `--filter` in our `kn` command, our Trigger is listening for any CloudEvents coming into the `Broker`, regardless of their shape.

 Now, when we go back to the CloudEvents Player and send an Event, we see that CloudEvents are both sent and received by the CloudEvents Player: